 The Architectural Difference: BYOK vs All-Inclusive

 EPOS-AI is all-inclusive.
-The AI model (Claude Sonnet), the persistent database, the editing engine, and the export pipeline are all bundled into one subscription.
+The manuscript workspace, editing engine, included AI usage, and export pipeline are bundled into one subscription.
 You don't need API keys, you don't manage token budgets, and you don't troubleshoot API connections.
 You open the app and write.

 NovelCrafter vs EPOS-AI: Feature Comparison